 Prayer also became REAL.
-Prayer is something that has always been part of my life, but I truly realized what a lifeline it is.
-However, I haven’t always taken advantage of prayer in my marriage the way I should.
+Prayer has always been part of my life, but I truly realized what a lifeline it is.
+However, I haven’t always taken advantage of praying for my husband and my marriage the way I should.

-What would happen if we made prayer an integral part of our marriages?
-Not only could we make it through the hard times, but our marriages would bless the lives of so many around us.
+What would happen if we made marriage prayers an integral part of our spiritual life?
+Not only could we make it through the hard times, but our marriages would bless the lives of everyone around us.

-Start praying during the good times, and strengthen your marriage before trials hit.
+Start praying for your marriage during the good times, and strengthen your marriage before trials hit.
 I once heard a wise woman say, “Soak up the good times while you have them, and allow them to strengthen you for the bad times ahead.
 Because trials WILL come.”